nicm42/grand-slam-countdown/readme.md

 ## Setup

-To view this project visit the Demo TBC or download the files, open a terminal in that folder and install locally using npm:
+To view this project visit the [demo](https://grand-slam-countdown.pages.dev/) or download the files, open a terminal in that folder and install locally using npm:

 ```
 npm install